Business Electricity Prices

 Get the most competitive electricity quotes for your business.
 We help thousands of businesses save every year!

 Energy use continues to be a major cost for most businesses.
-Whether you are a high electricity user or a service-based office, electricity expenditure makes up a substantial proportion of your monthly bills.
+With 80% of businesses overpaying on their bills - Whether you are a high electricity user or a service-based office, electricity expenditure makes up a substantial proportion of your monthly bills.

-Most of our electricity supplies come from burning coal and oil.
+Most of the UK's electricity supply is generated from burning coal and oil.
 These supplies are imported from abroad and are becoming increasingly difficult to obtain, forcing the energy market to look into alternative ways of producing electricity.
 With new technology and green energy generation, there are different options that could work for your business.

-In line with energy shifts, our suppliers offer an extensive range of competitive electricity packages to cater for different business requirements.
+In line with energy shifts, our energy consultants can get exclusive rates by using our premier supplier pricing.
+Business electricity requires bespoke pricing and we offer an extensive range of competitive electricity packages to cater for different requirements from 27+ suppliers.

 What are business electricity costs made up of?